loop0/harpoon/README.md

 ### Security

 `POST` requests made by GitHub are validated against the `X-Hub-Signature` if the environment variable `GITHUB_HOOK_SECRET_TOKEN` is set.
-It must the same as the one defined on the GitHub's WebHook page.
+It must be the same as the one defined on the GitHub's WebHook page.

 ### Thanks